binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-2-vim.md

 couple tips (and a tip of the cap to mutewinter's Vim Configuration of Champions, from which most of these come):

+-   a plugin manager - [vim-plug] is a lightweight one

+-   sensible defaults - everyone should start with [vim-sensible]

 -   auto-delimiters - having matching parentheses, braces and quotes auto-added can be really nice.
 Try [delimitMate].